DUNE-DAQ/runconf-ui/docs/quick_start.md

 The above image shows the primary methods for interfacing with the application:

 - The **file select** can be used to open another config.
-- The **enable/disable buttons** can be pressed to enable or disable items in the configuration.
+- The **include/exclude buttons** can be pressed to include or exclude items in the configuration.
 The tabs group together different parts of the detector.
 - The **options panel** contains Create/Quit (both give the option to save and quit), Reset (resets the configuration to its initial state), and Help (brings up a small help box).

 ### Configuration Tab

 The large central panel contains a few useful features.
-The configuration map/tree view, shown below, displays the full configuration and all enabled/disabled elements.
+The configuration map/tree view, shown below, displays the full configuration and all included/excluded elements.
 It is accessible by pressing the **Configuration** tab.

 ![Highlighted config tree](_static/config_tree.png)

 ### System Maps Tab

-The **System Maps** tab displays the enable/disable states for each panel as well as how each button relates to others.
+The **System Maps** tab displays the include/exclude states for each panel as well as how each button relates to others.
 For example, you can see that a `TPC` button is controlled by `CRP4`, `CRP5`, and `TDE`.

 ![System map view](_static/system_map_view.png)